One habit fails alone.

 THE ONE trusts the arithmetic.
 Knows the curve is flat before it is vertical.
 Knows the person who quits in the valley never sees the version of themselves that was waiting 90 days out.

-It is exponent math, and exponent math rewards only the people who survive the flat part.
+It is a delivery system for showing up, and showing up rewards only the people who survive the flat part.

 Run the stack.
 Mark the X. Come back tomorrow.